H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ---

-## 16.5 Truth-Focused Evaluation
+## 16.5 Truth‑Focused Evaluation

 Beyond simple allow/deny behavior, the system includes several dedicated truth‑filter classes that evaluate factual quality and identity claims before data reaches long‑term stores or is used for critical operations. `GISTruthFilter` validates geographic data destined for `GISGEODB_ACTIVE.sqlite` by checking coordinate precision and last‑verified timestamp and by iterating over authoritative sources such as USGS, NRCS, NOAA, and the US Census Bureau, only allowing ingestion when uncertainty is below a threshold and at least one source cross‑check succeeds.
+For background on citizen sensing and data‑driven geography, see Goodchild’s “Citizens as sensors” (https://link.springer.com/article/10.1007/s10708-007-9111-y) and Kitchin’s work on the data revolution (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2281418).

 `TruthFilterBBBValidator` applies truth and BBB‑style standards to driver license data used in UEID registration, checking license number presence, expiration dates with a buffer window, photo hash presence, and plausible age; it then computes accuracy and ethics scores, rejects registrations below a configured minimum, and stores verification outcomes in UEID identity and audit tables for future reference.

 ---

-## 16.6 Truth-Related Signals and Labels
+## 16.6 Truth‑Related Signals and Labels

 These truth filters return structured outputs rather than bare booleans, making their signals available to downstream logic. `TruthFilterBBBValidator` constructs a `verification_doc` containing `valid`, `accuracy_score`, `ethics_score`, `issues`, and explicit `bbb_compliant` and `truth_compliant` flags, which can be used to gate access in `ueid_gis_mapping` and to annotate user records.

 `TruthValidator`, embedded in the neurobiological BBB package, reports `truth_validated`, a list of detected issues (hallucinations, identity confusion, factual and terminology errors), an overall `truth_score`, and booleans for `correct_identity`, `correct_creator`, and `relationship_clear`, providing identity‑ and hallucination‑aware labels that can be attached to generated content or internal statements.
+This approach is conceptually aligned with broader work on model evaluation and judge frameworks, such as Zheng et al.’s “Judging LLM-as-a-Judge” (https://arxiv.org/abs/2306.05685).

 ---